Nissan North America: Three 50001 Ready Facilities

 Nissan North America, a Better Buildings, Better Plants Challenge Partner, has recommitted to a 15% reduction of energy consumption in its three U.S. manufacturing facilities by 2022 after having achieved a 25% reduction in five years, affecting over 12 million square feet of plant space.
 This effort is part of Nissan's global environmental action plan, the Nissan Green Program, which encompasses a broad application of fuel-efficient vehicles and corporate carbon footprint minimization.
 Corporate goals and customer expectations drive the company’s strong commitment to energy efficiency.More

 Nissan’s three U.S. manufacturing facilities—two automotive assembly facilities and a powertrain facility—have achieved certification to ISO 50001 and Superior Energy Performance by implementing a structured energy management system.
-In 2017, Nissan participated in DOE’s Enterprise-Wide Accelerator approach to ISO 50001 adoption, contributing to annual savings of $9.4 million.
+In 2017, Nissan participated in DOE’s Enterprise-Wide Accelerator to use a multi-site approach to ISO 50001 adoption, contributing to annual savings of $9.4 million.

 Nissan has continued to build upon its certified energy management system by using the 50001 Ready Navigator to train new staff, and by achieving the 50001 Ready designation to explore a no-cost way to promote energy management practices across its supply chain.

 - Time commitment: Approx. one week to use the Navigator to review and confirm established EnMS practices.

 - Energy team: Cross-functional team of energy, environmental, facility engineers, purchasing, manufacturing, and more.